 - Work at least 20 hours per week in (a) job(s) directly related to your field of study.
-Note: All employment must be with an E-Verified employer and a separate Form I-983 must be submitted to ISS for each employer.
+It is your responsibility to prove and document how your employment is directly related to your field of study.

-Any employment you choose while on a 24-Month OPT STEM Extension must meet the following conditions:
+Any employment you choose while on the 24-Month OPT STEM Extension must meet the following conditions:

 - You must work a minimum of 20 hours per week.